 Well, this web-page contains information on the ‘secret life of pumice‘!

 Specifically, how some pumice stones, provide a mass transportation system for trillions of marine hitchhikers.
 These hitchhikers make an epic voyage from the middle of the Pacific Ocean to the east coast of Australia and beyond.

 Alternatively if you are strapped for time and prefer to watch a short 3 minute video of me presenting my research at the FameLab National Finals in Perth 2015 – click here.

 Pumice stone is actually formed from the highly explosive eruption of underwater volcanoes or volcanoes close to shorelines.
-For example The Havre Volcano (see image below) is an underwater volcano which lies on the Kermadec arc (see map below image) just North-east of New Zealand which erupted in July 2012 and formed the pumice raft which I am studying.
+For example, The Havre Volcano (see image below) is an underwater volcano which lies on the Kermadec arc (see map below image) just North-east of New Zealand which erupted in July 2012 and formed the pumice raft that I studied.